VimalShekar/vimalshekar.github.io/_posts/2018-01-10-Checking-If-Admin.md

 ---
 layout: post
-title: Creating a bootable WinPE iso/image for offline Windows hacking
+title: Checking for Admin Privilege in C++, C# and PowerShell
-date: 2018-01-18
+date: 2018-01-16
 category: CodeSamples
 ---